Subscribe to Our Newsletter

 1) Island caretaker

-Speaking of yearly escapade, what if you could have your cake and eat it too?
+Speaking of yearly escapades, what if you could have your cake and eat it, too?
 Imagine travelling to an island paradise, then getting paid a comfortable salary to take care of said island.
-That’s exactly what select few people get to do, like Ben Southall who won a six-month contract to become the official caretaker of Australia’s breathtaking Hamilton Island.
+That’s exactly what a select few people get to do, like Ben Southall, who won a six-month contract to become the official caretaker of Australia’s breathtaking Hamilton Island.

 2) Lego professor

 All those years of playing with your toys and never finishing your homework may just lead you to this dream job.
 Enter, the Lego Professor of Play (the official title)!
-Before you think this is a sham, bear in mind that this position is for the prestigious Cambridge University, England.
-While you may not be able to play with Lego pieces all day long, you’ll be conducting valuable research into how creative playtime is able to help with early childhood development.
+Before you think this is a sham, bear in mind that this position is at the prestigious Cambridge University, England.
+While you may not be able to play with Lego pieces all day long, you’ll be conducting valuable research into how creative playtime can help with early childhood development.

 With an annual salary of approximately GBP84,000 (roughly RM467,000), Professor Paul Ramchandani was the right candidate who possessed unique skills such as “a childlike mindset: playful, extremely curious, open-minded, imaginative and creative”.